-As featured in this months edition of Food Processing, Diane White of atg UV Technology explains how UV Systems can provide a cost effective, power saving alternative to pasteurisation of liquid sugar solutions in food and beverage production
+As featured in this months edition of Food Processing, Diane White of atg Evoqua explains how UV Systems can provide a cost effective, power saving alternative to pasteurisation of liquid sugar solutions in food and beverage production

 Syrups – solutions of sugars like sucrose, fructose and glucose – are key ingredients in thousands of food and beverage products, adding sweetness to soft drinks, fruit juices, confectionary and even tomato ketchup.